EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-promiscuous-pairing-is-a-success.md

 <!-- got better very quickly, though difficult the first week -->

+## Why Does Promiscuous Pairing Work?

+We're not entirely convinced that promiscuous pairing works inherently.
+Rather, we think it works for three reasons

+1. it requires good habits to successfully implement
+1. it distributes both domain-specific and tool-specific knowledge very rapidly
+1. it keeps us engaged

+There are other ways to achieve these 3 things, but promiscuous pairing is the quickest way for us.
 [Promiscuous Pairing paper]: http://csis.pace.edu/~grossman/dcs/XR4-PromiscuousPairing.pdf
 [previous post on pairing]: https://engineering.itpro.tv/2018/10/24/how-we-work-pair-programming/